API health check: How to keep apps healthy

 API health monitoring meets a wide range of needs.
 When you provide applications that rely on APIs, for example, health checks ensure that the underlying API infrastructure is functioning as it should so that your apps can do the same.

 An API gateway health check system can be particularly useful in complex environments.
-Let’s say you use an API gateway for microservices and are growing the number of microservices you use.
+Let’s say you use a microservices API gateway and are growing the number of microservices you use.
 In essence, the more you use, the more complex things get.
-With plenty to keep an eye on, automating the health monitoring of your microservice API endpoints makes total sense.
-It means you can take a proactive approach to catching any issues early that might otherwise prevent your APIs from functioning correctly.
+With plenty to keep an eye on, automating the health monitoring of your microservice API endpoints means you can take a proactive approach to catching issues early.

-Not that API health monitoring is solely about identifying functionality or availability problems – as we indicated above, you can also use health check data to optimise the user experience that your APIs and the applications that sit on top of them deliver.
+You can also use health check data to optimize the UX of your APIs and the applications that sit on top of them.
 For example, if you identify performance bottlenecks as part of an API health check, you can make changes that will iron out those bottlenecks and contribute to enhanced performance.
-That can mean a better user experience for all of your consumers.

 How do you health check microservices?

 As well as monitoring the operational health of individual microservices, API health checks can also verify each service’s ability to connect to dependent services.
-This downstream operation status monitoring aids you in spotting any issues within your microservices architecture as early as possible.
+This downstream operation status monitoring aids you in spotting issues early.

 What is the difference between API health check and API ping?